Trauma-Informed Care

 Residents with dementia may have unique needs related to trauma.
 Past traumas can resurface or manifest differently in individuals with cognitive impairments.
 It is crucial to adapt TIC to address these specific needs, ensuring that care practices consider the cognitive and emotional states of residents with dementia.
 For example, creating a consistent and predictable environment can help reduce anxiety and prevent re-traumatization for residents with dementia.

-Culturally competent care is a vital component of TIC, addressing the diverse backgrounds and experiences of residents.
-TIC and DEIB principles share a common aim to ensure all residents feel safe, supported, and understood.
-This includes recognizing cultural differences in trauma experiences and responses, ensuring equity in care practices, and fostering an inclusive environment.
+Culturally competent care is a vital component of TIC, addressing the specific backgrounds and experiences of residents.
+TIC and cultural competency, which are required by CMS as approaches to service provision, share a common aim to ensure all residents feel safe, supported, and understood.
+This includes recognizing cultural and historical differences in trauma experiences and responses, ensuring care practices are offered in a way that fosters an environment where each resident can thrive.

-Training staff in cultural sensitivity, understanding diverse trauma histories, and implementing inclusive care practices are essential steps in integrating DEIB with TIC.
-For instance, staff should be aware of how different cultural backgrounds can influence a resident's experience of trauma and adjust their care approaches accordingly.
+Training staff in active listening, narrative practices, and understanding trauma histories, are essential steps in providing culturally competent, trauma-informed care, as required by CMS.
+For instance, staff should be aware of how different backgrounds, life histories, and experiences can influence a resident's experience of trauma and be prepared to adjust their care approaches accordingly.